LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/cobrowse-for-messaging.md

 * The consumer must not navigate at the same time as accepting an invite
 * The consumer must not close the browser tab or navigate to an untagged page during a CoBrowse session
 * The agent must not close the browser tab (or navigate to an untagged page in interactive mode)
-* Third party cookies must be enabled
+* third-party cookies must be enabled

 <div class="notice">
 <b>Note:</b>